Geiger Counter

 Brief Description

-The device was conceived as a way of sensing the invisible particles in gamified form to teach students about both computing and physics.
+This device was developed to detect invisible particles in a gamified manner, aiming to educate students about both computing and physics.

 The Device

-The Geiger Counter was prototyped as physical computing project to teach school children physics, specifically radiation.
-The Geiger Counter has a J305 Geiger tube, an Arduino Mega, Monochrome OLED screen, and two types of LED matrices.
+The Geiger Counter was prototyped as a physical computing project to teach school children about physics, specifically radiation.
+It includes a J305 Geiger tube, an Arduino Mega, a monochrome OLED screen, and two types of LED matrices.

-The Geiger tube is excited by very mildly radioactive pebbles (refer to images below).
-While the precise readings (measured in µSv/h) are shown on the OLED display, a creative twist was taken to visualise the data on the LED matrices.
-The horizontal matrix shows the immediate radiation dose absorbed by the Geiger tube, whereas the 8x8 matrix shows the total accumulation overtime.
+The Geiger tube is excited by mildly radioactive pebbles (see images below).
+While precise readings (measured in µSv/h) are displayed on the OLED screen, a creative approach was taken to visualise the data on the LED matrices.
+The horizontal matrix shows the immediate radiation dose detected by the Geiger tube, while the 8x8 matrix shows the total accumulation over time.

-The case was designed using Rhino 6 and then 3D printed with an Ultimaker 2.
+The case was designed using Rhino 6 and 3D printed with an Ultimaker 2.

 The Visualisation

-In total three separate visualisation modes were made to show the radiation accumulation.
+Three separate visualisation modes were developed to display radiation accumulation:

-• Radial mode - the circle inside the matrix grows along with the accumulated radiation
+• Radial mode - the circle inside the matrix grows as the accumulated radiation increases.

-• Spiral mode - the spiral inside the matrix keeps getting bigger with the accumulated radiation
+• Spiral mode - the spiral inside the matrix expands with the accumulated radiation.

-The three modes are toggled by pressing the button on the side of the device or by tilting the device sideways until the accelerometer registers that the device is tilted 90 degrees.
+These modes can be toggled by pressing the button on the side of the device or by tilting the device sideways until the accelerometer registers a 90-degree tilt.